hannahdesmond/mastery-curriculum/chapter2/README.md

 > 6 divided by 3 is 2.
 Since 2 is a whole number, modulo says "6 divided by 3 is 2, with 0 remaining."
 >
 > I've lied a bit about how numbers work in Ruby.
 Numbers aren't actually created at the same time as the main program function.
-In reality, an smaller, sub-world \(a 'function'\) is created.
+In reality, a smaller, sub-world \(a 'function'\) is created.
 When we type `100`, that function is executed in such a way as to return the number 100 to the world on-the-fly.
-It's a small distinction: but why does Ruby do this kind of on-the-fly generation?
-The answer is: this is a way to avoid slow program start-up, where the program has to generate loads of numbers before it can show the prompt.
-The reason we're not covering this in detail here is because this function isn't actually a Ruby function: it's a C function, which Ruby executes.
+It's a small distinction, but why does Ruby do this kind of on the fly generation?
+The answer is that this is a way to avoid slow program start-up, where the program has to generate loads of numbers before it can show the prompt.
+The reason we're not covering this in detail here is because this function isn't actually a Ruby function, it's a C function, which Ruby executes.
 You can learn more [here](https://stackoverflow.com/questions/3430280/how-does-object-id-assignment-work) if you're interested.

 ## Complete the mastery quiz for chapter 2